Sharing My Ostomy Story at Work

 CDD

-Hi Linda, Poppy - thanks for both your stories.
-I have not been on the site for a while as I had surgery.
-As you know, I am dealing with major adjustments and learning how to put the bag on correctly.
-Right when I think I got it, I learn I did something wrong or it's not working for me.
-Anyway, I am feeling better just seeing/knowing my stool is coming out is a relief.
-I know it sounds crazy, but I lived so long so frustrated waiting, trying to go, or taking so much stool softener and laxative.
-I am confined to home and isolated.
-The surgeon plans on colectomy in 6 months, but for now, I'm focused on this.
+Hi Linda & Poppy, thanks for both your stories.
+I have not been on the site for a while as I had surgery, and as you know, I'm dealing with major adjustments and learning how to put the bag on correctly.
+Just when I think I've got it, I learn I did something wrong or it's not working for me.
+Anyway, I am feeling better just seeing/knowing my stool is coming out, which is a relief.
+I know it sounds crazy, but I lived so long, so frustrated, waiting, trying to go, or taking so much stool softener & laxative, confined to home/isolated.
+The surgeon plans on a colectomy in 6 months, but for now, I'm focused on this.
 Any advice?

 Thanks,